sethvincent/sdv/templates/CONTRIBUTING.md

 ### Writing

-Contribute your expertise in an area by helping us expand the text in the application, README.md file, and other content.
+Contribute your expertise in an area by helping us write the API docs in the code, README.md file, and other documentation.

 ### Copy editing